-So far we have shown that thanks to their structure closed-end funds are more likely to purchase undervalued stocks.
+So far we have shown that closed-end funds are more likely to purchase undervalued stocks.
 Therefore, they trade in a way that corrects undervaluation.
 It is interesting to know if similar differences emerge also when fire purchases occur.
 Even if open-end funds and closed-end funds are subject to regulatory restrictions that limit their ability to short stocks, we could still observe that they reduce their holdings in stocks that experience positive price pressure because of large inflows in other mutual funds.
-However, since fund flows are correlated, these stocks are more likely to experience price appreciations in the short-term (Lou, 2012).
-It is thus interesting to test whether open-end funds that did not experience large inflows provide liquidity to the same extent of closed-end funds or whether their greater focus on shortterm performance leads them to hold stocks that are becoming over-valued.
+However, since current fund flows are correlated with future fund flows, stocks subject to fire purchases are likely to experience flow-driven buying pressure also in the future.
+This has been shown to lead to short-term price appreciations that are then systematically reversed over longer horizons (Lou, 2012).
+It is thus interesting to test whether open-end funds that did not experience large inflows provide liquidity to the same extent of closed-end funds or whether their greater focus on short-term performance leads them to purchase stocks that are likely to experience short-term price appreciations.

 Table 5 shows that during the quarter when stocks subject to fire purchases reach their peak, closed-end funds reduce their positions to a larger extent than open-end funds that hold those stocks and have not been subject to large inflows.
 This indicates that open-end funds are more inclined to gain from short-term price appreciations than closed-end funds and that the latter are more likely to provide liquidity during these episodes.
 In unreported results, we find no evidence that the magnitude of this effect varies across stocks with different characteristics as for fire sales.
-This is likely to depend on the fact that being unable to short, closed-end fund can only sell stocks that they already own and these may not be the stocks that are more difficult to arbitrage during a fire purchase.
+This is unsurprising.
+First, closed-end fund can only sell stocks that they already own and these may not be the stocks that are more difficult to arbitrage during a fire purchase.
+Second, and perhaps more importantly, after selling, an arbitrageur does not bear any risk associated with the stock.
+Therefore, the stock volatility and size should not matter as in the case of stock purchases when the arbitrageur has to carry an inventory risk.